The Basics of Budgeting

 The problem with not monitoring your personal finances is that you may end up short on funds for an emergency or retirement, says Bruce McClary, a spokesman for the credit-counseling group.
 Budgeting doesn’t have to be complicated, McClary says.
 He recommends writing down what you spend for a month in a notebook, your smartphone, or computer to help you figure out where your money is going.
 The next month, start thinking about priorities and where you can make some cuts, he says.
-Klein suggests finding a simple monthly household budget worksheet such as the one from CAPTRUST then start filling in the blanks.
+Klein suggests finding a simple monthly household budget worksheet.

 “Think about saving first, and then spending what’s left, instead of thinking about spending and then saving what’s left.”
 She recommends saving an average of 10 to 15 percent of your gross income (total personal income before taxes or deductions) for retirement, emergency savings (car repairs, medical bills), and other major expenses such as a home and college education.

 If you’re not saving that much, look for ways to make changes.
 Cutting spending by as little as $10 a week adds up to $520 by the end of the year, she says.
 Here are Klein’s and McClary’s ideas for tightening your budget:

 - Be smart about dining out.
 Research from the NPD Group shows that, on average, an in-home meal costs about a third of what it costs to buy the same food at a restaurant.
 This is one place many people could make changes, Klein says.
 If you usually go out to lunch, try cutting back to a couple of times a week, which will make it more of a treat while saving you money, she says.
 Go to restaurants that offer early bird specials or two-for-one deals.